elastic/rally/docs/track.rst

       }
     }

-For scroll queries, throughput will be reported as number of retrieved scroll pages per second.
-The unit is ops/s, where one op(eration) is one page that has been retrieved.
+For paginated queries, throughput will be reported as number of retrieved pages per second (``pages/s``).
 The rationale is that each HTTP request corresponds to one operation and we need to issue one HTTP request per result page.
-Note that if you use a dedicated Elasticsearch metrics store, you can also use other request-level meta-data such as the number of hits for your own analyses.

-For other queries, throughput will be reported as number of search requests per second, also measured as ops/s.
+For other queries, throughput will be reported as number of search requests per second (``ops/s``).

 .. _put_pipeline: